Ed Sheeran

-Edward Christopher Sheeran (/ˈʃiːrən/ SHEER-ən; born 17 February 1991) is an English singer-songwriter.
+Edward Christopher Sheeran (/ˈʃɪərən/ SHEER-ən; born 17 February 1991) is an English singer-songwriter.
 Born in Halifax, West Yorkshire, and raised in Framlingham, Suffolk, he began writing songs around the age of eleven.
-In early 2011, Sheeran independently released the extended play No. 5 Collaborations Project.
+In early 2011, Sheeran independently released the extended play No.5 Collaborations Project.
 He signed with Asylum Records the same year.

-Sheeran's debut album, + ("Plus"), was released in September 2011 and topped the UK Albums Chart.
-It contained his first hit single, "The A Team".
-In 2012, Sheeran won the Brit Awards for Best British Male Solo Artist and British Breakthrough Act.
-Sheeran's second studio album, × ("Multiply"), topped charts around the world upon its release in June 2014.
-It was named the second-best-selling album worldwide of 2015.
-In the same year, × won Album of the Year at the 2015 Brit Awards, and he received the Ivor Novello Award for Songwriter of the Year from the British Academy of Songwriters, Composers and Authors.
-A single from ×, "Thinking Out Loud", earned him the 2016 Grammy Awards for Song of the Year and Best Pop Solo Performance.
+Sheeran's debut album, + ("Plus") (2011), topped the UK Albums Chart and featured his breakout hit, "The A Team".
+His second studio album, × ("Multiply") (2014), became the second-best-selling album worldwide of 2015 and won the Brit Award for British Album of the Year.
+Its third single, "Thinking Out Loud", won two Grammy Awards, including Song of the Year.
+That same year, he established his own record label, Gingerbread Man Records.

-Sheeran's third album, ÷ ("Divide"), was released in March 2017 and was the best-selling album worldwide of 2017.
-The first two singles from the album, "Shape of You" and "Castle on the Hill", broke records in several countries by debuting in the top two positions on the charts.
-He also became the first artist to have two songs debut in the US top 10 in the same week.
-By March 2017, Sheeran had accumulated ten top-10 singles from ÷ on the UK Singles Chart, breaking the record for most top-10 UK singles from one album.
-His fourth single from ÷, "Perfect", reached number one in the US, Australia, and the UK, where it became the Christmas number one in 2017.
+Sheeran's third album, ÷ ("Divide") (2017), became the best-selling album worldwide of 2017 and charted ten top-10 singles on the UK singles chart.
+Its joint-lead singles, "Shape of You" and "Castle on the Hill", broke records in several countries by debuting in the top two positions on the charts, while its fourth single, "Perfect", reached number one in the US, Australia, and the UK.
 The world's best-selling artist of 2017, he was named the Global Recording Artist of the Year.
-Released in 2019, his fourth overall and first collaborative album, No.6 Collaborations Project, debuted at number one in most major markets, and spawned three UK number one singles, "I Don't Care", "Beautiful People", and "Take Me Back to London".
-His fifth studio album, = ("Equals"), topped the charts in most major markets in 2021.
-His sixth album, − ("Subtract"), was released on 5 May 2023, while his seventh album, Autumn Variations, was released on 29 September 2023 under his own record label, Gingerbread Man Records.
+His next albums, No.6 Collaborations Project (2019), = ("Equals") (2021) and − ("Subtract") (2023) each topped the charts in most major markets.
+During this period, he accumulated seven UK number-one singles: "I Don't Care", "Beautiful People", "Take Me Back to London", "Bad Habits", "Shivers", "Merry Christmas" and "Eyes Closed".
+He has since released the albums Autumn Variations (2023) and Play (2025) to varying critical and commercial success.